Liao dynasty: Daozong (1055–1101)

 Yelü Hongji, posthumously Emperor Daozong of Liao, succeeded his father, Emperor Xingzong of Liao, having already gained experience in governing while his father was alive.
-Unlike his father, Daozong did not face a succession crisis.
 While both Xiao Noujin and Zhongyuan still held substantial power, neither disputed the succession.

-Daozong's reign began with increased sinicization.
 In 1055 all officials, and not just the emperor and members of the Southern Establishment, were required to wear Chinese court dress at major ceremonies.
 Daozong himself was highly taken with Chinese learning, poetry, Confucianism, and Buddhism.
 He placed greater emphasis on Chinese education and the imperial examinations for selection of officials.
 The number of jinshi passed in each examination increased from 50 to 60 during Xingzong's reign to over 100 under Daozong.
-In 1059 prefectural and county schools were established, as well as institutions for higher learning in the capitals.
+In 1059 schools were established all over the empire.
 In 1060, a second Guozijian was set up in the Central Capital in addition to the one in the Supreme Capital.
 In 1070 a special palace examination called the "Examination for the worthy and good" (Xianliang ge) was established, requiring entrants to submit 100,000 characters worth of writing.
 In 1072 Daozong personally wrote the questions for the palace examination.

-In the early years, the court was dominated by two men, Xiao Ge and Xiao Ala.
-Xiao Ala was the son of Xiao Xiaomu and part of Xiao Noujin's extended family.
-He was a close friend of Xingzong and had served as state counselor and viceroy of the Eastern Capital.
-He was also married to an imperial princess.
-Upon Daozong's accession, Ala was made northern commissioner for military affairs, putting him alongside Xiao Ge as two of the most powerful men at court.
-The two had a falling out and Ala asked to retire.
-Instead he was sent to be viceroy of the Eastern Capital in 1059.
-In 1061 he returned to court and voiced harsh criticisms at the government.
-Ge denounced him to the emperor, and in spite of Empress Dowager Renyi's pleas, the emperor ordered Ala strangled.
-This left the court in the hands of Xiao Ge (who retired the next year), Yelü Renxian, and Yelü Yixin.
-Yixin grew up in poverty but rose to become a palace attendant under Xingzong and by the end of his reign, a guard commander.
-Under Daozong, Yixin was made southern chancellor and then transferred to the northern Chancellery in 1059.
-Renxian rose to prominence during negotiations with the Song dynasty in 1042.
-In 1060 Zhongyuan tried to have Renxian, who opposed his faction, removed from the southern Chancellery, but Yixin interceded on his behalf by going directly to Daozong.